 There will be hurdles along the way, but never give up hope. – Matthew

 This page is written to help you understand you are not alone.
 We hope you will find information and support to help you.

 There was just no information.
 There was nobody really to talk to, and to be honest I felt like I didn’t belong anywhere.
 That was really hard. - Ross

 As a man diagnosed with metastatic breast cancer, you will be looking for information and support that is tailored to your needs.
-Hope & Hurdles is a tailored resource and, while it has been designed for women and uses language and stories that focus on women’s experiences, there is now a dedicated section for men, including Support available for men diagnosed with metastatic breast cancer.
+BCNA's My Journey online tool is a tailored resource with a dedicated section for men, including Support available for men diagnosed with metastatic breast cancer.

 If you are looking for additional information that is tailored to men, BCNA’s booklet Men get breast cancer too may be helpful.
 Written for men diagnosed with early breast cancer, it includes some basic information about metastatic breast cancer and information on ways to deal with some of the challenges men may face after a diagnosis.
 The booklet also lists other resources and counselling services available for men.

 In terms of breast cancer, my perception is that it is still perceived as being a female disease, and if a man gets it there’s got to be something wrong.
 Many men are totally reluctant to tell people about it. – Eric